Kavya-2025-DevOps/0-Freqently_Asked_Qs/docker.md

 But in docker containers they share the host OS, making them lightweight and fast to start and it also ensures the consistency across the environments (dev, test, production) by packaging the application and their dependencies together.
 It also reduces the compatibility issues and improves the scalability and deployment speed

 2. Difference between Docker image and container
   Docker Image:
-  Definition: A read-only template with application code, libraries, and dependencies State:Static and immutable
+  Definition: A read-only template with application code, libraries, and dependencies
+  State: Static and immutable
-  Purpose:Used to create containers
+  Purpose: Used to create containers
-  Storage:Stored on disk (e.g., in registries like Docker Hub)
+  Storage: Stored on disk (e.g., in registries like Docker Hub)
-  Lifecycle:Built once and reused
+  Lifecycle: Built once and reused
-  Analogy:Like a class in programming
+  Analogy: Like a class in programming
+  **
   Docker Container:
   Definition: A running instance of a Docker image
   State: Dynamic and can be modified during execution